KaziRifatMorshed/WelcomeToProgramming/README.md

 Let's make this repo an experience sharing BLOG-like-thing where we will share our experiences of getting stucked or encountering errors as beginner (new programmer) (self solved or solved by frnd in inbox)

+## IbnulAbrarShahriarSeam
+- Read the problem statement carefully.
+- Try to find a mathematical solution rather than using a loop.
+Loops take a huge amount of time and memory to execute.
+A mathematical solution is almost always more efficient.
+- If you are working with an integer-type variable, try not to use something that returns double or floating-point values (e.g., pow()).
+As it may result in unexpected behavior.

 ## sharafat
 - At first I just used to read and read without practicing.
 Which is definitely a bad habit!
 - How are you supposed to learn a software if you're afraid of an unknown button?
 This philosophy of mine both helped and got me into a tons of troubles.